 - The past-touch moment is the final experience they have with you so send them off with a memorable goodbye, so they want to come back.

 - The in-touch moment is how you stay connected with them after their experience with you.
 Consistently and pleasantly provide them with ongoing value so they willingly want to come back.
 This is not the time to be sales-y.
-It’s time to offer what y
+It’s time to remind them of their fabulous guest experience.

 Listen To Your Guests